 Azerbaijani oil price keeps falling slightly

-The price of 1 barrel of "Azeri Light" brand oil on the world market decreased by 0.58 US dollars or 0.68 % and amounted to 84.48 US dollars.
+The price of 1 barrel of "Azeri Light" brand oil on the world market decreased by 1.15 US dollars or 1.36 % and amounted to 83.33 US dollars, Azernews reports.

 According to the results of the auctions, the July futures price of "Brent" oil was 83.46 US dollars.